fenngineering/sql-build-tools/README.md

    - Search & Replace Placeholders:-
      - $DB-PROJECTNAME
      - $DATABASE

 ## Advanced DB projects configuration

 ### Multiple Database Projects
-> The tools are capable of publishing dacpacs from muliple composite database projects in the given order, can this is useful when refactoring objects out of one database project into multiple projects.
+> The tools are capable of publishing dacpacs from muliple database database projects in the solution into seperate databases.
+Also the tools are capable of publishing dacpas from muliple database database projects in the solution into a single database in the given order.
+This can be useful when refactoring objects out of one database project into multiple projects.
 When there is a set dependency deployment order.
-A good example of this would be refactoring system CDC objects from the main database; you want the solution to build and recognise the CDC systems objects but you **do not** want them to the be published as they are system generared.
+A good example of this would be refactoring system CDC objects from the **main** database; you want the solution to build and recognise the CDC systems objects but you **do not** want them to the be published as they are system generared.
 > Another example would be when you want to reuse objects from one database project into another, instead of having multiple defined objects in two database projects, move the dupliate objects into a new database project, then reference the 'global' database project in both database projects.

 1. Add multiple DB projects